Alim430/ad-blood-deconfounding/README.md

 Analysis code and reproducibility materials for the manuscript:

 > **Blood gene-expression biomarkers of Alzheimer's disease mainly reflect immune-cell composition, not disease-specific gene activity: a multi-modal audit.**
 > Alimujiang Tudiyusufu.
-Unfunded; no competing interests.
 Contact: Alim_T@foxmail.com

 A multi-modal audit (bulk transcriptomics, single-cell RNA-seq, a deep generative embedding, and the single-cell TCR repertoire; ~1,350 participants) testing whether the